 There are many tools available in Linux to find computer hardware information, but in this article, we will only show you how to check the hardware manufacturer name, system model and serial number using the following four commands.

 However, these commands are not limited to only display this information and you can visit the corresponding command article page to explore more options.

 We all understand the importance of having this information when approaching a hardware vendor.
 This article covers the best four commands that will simplify the process and help users recover the information quickly.

 Dmidecode is a tool that reads computer’s DMI table contents and display’s system hardware information in a human-readable format.

 The DMI table accommodates the details of system’s hardware components, along with other useful information such as, serial number, Manufacturer information, Release Date, and BIOS revision, etc.

-system keyword to view system manufacturer information, as below:
+'system' switch to view the system manufacturer information, as shown below:

 inxi is a unique command that helps collect all the required hardware information in Linux systems.
 This command comes with wide range of options that no other tool can offer.
 Let us see how this command works below.